 Image above: UNHCR partner trains refugee women in gender-based violence counselling.

-With over 17,000 staff and affiliated workforce based primarily in the field, in permanent and direct contact with vulnerable people, UNHCR is one of the biggest and most operational UN agencies.
-There were over 83.7 million people of concern to UNHCR last year, and our programmes were implemented together with more than 1,100 partners.
+With over 17,000 personnel based primarily in the field, in direct contact with refugees and internally displaced persons, UNHCR is one of the biggest and most operational UN agencies.
+There are over 97 million people of concern to UNHCR, and our programmes are implemented together with more than 1,100 partners.